dercrafter/WorldWideWeatherWatcher/.pio/libdeps/uno/SdFat/README.md

 exFAT has many features not available in FAT16/FAT32.  exFAT has excellent support for contiguous files on flash devices and supports preallocation.

-If the SD card is the only SPI device, use dedicated SPI systemMode.
+If the SD card is the only SPI device, use dedicated SPI mode.
 This can greatly improve performance.
 See the bench example.

 Here is write performance for an old, 2011, card on a Due board.